EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 ## Day 35
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - No code today.
 I read up on different ways of using css fonts and also about resizing in css using ems, rems and percentages.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

 ## Day 36
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I practiced text formatting on web pages with css.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

 ## Day 37
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I read about the box model.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

 ## Day 38
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I read about the box model, and did some pracitce in the editor.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.